 Due to the eBay practices of each participant being under scrutiny it was important that the interview situation was as consistent as possible to their typical eBay usage so their behaviour was as natural as possible; resultant of this, interviews were held at the location where the participant used eBay.
 Further to this, due to individual practices being researched, it was necessary for the interviewees to demonstrate their physical behaviour when using eBay as well as their existing knowledge of the site and technology; therefore so each interview was carried out whilst the respondent was logged into their eBay account and manoeuvred around the site.

 On average, interviews lasted 45 minutes and were later transcribed and analysed by way of identifying the key themes within participant’s stories.
 From this, the themes which were most prevalent within the data were extracted and are discussed in detail below.
+When was the research carried out?
+In total how much data was generated?

 Table 1: